Building a Lean Development Environment on Arch Linux

 makepkg -si

-AUR eliminates “dependency hell”—if a tool exists, someone packaged it.
+AUR eliminates “dependency hell”.
+If a tool exists, someone packaged it.

 Essential Development Tools